Home

 Some do massage, some don't.
 Some use Ultrasound, some don't.
 Some believe in acupuncture, some don't.

-Rest isn't necessarily indicated after an acupuncture treatment, but if you have an acute aspect of your Tendonitis, then it's going to flare up, period, when you do activity.
+Rest isn't necessarily indicated after an acupuncture treatment (and rest doesn't cure or fix tendonitis), but if you have an acute aspect of your Tendonitis, then it's going to flare up, period, when you do activity.

 I imagine that regardless of what good things they are doing, they are not adequately dealing with the inflammation process.
 If you don't deal with the pain enhancing effects of inflammation, when they work on you your body is going to translate that as an attack, and it will protect you with more tightness and pain.